 There is also an important culturally dimension to emotional repression that is useful to remember.
 It may be more or less socially acceptable for certain human groups to express certain emotions, rather than others.
 For example, it may generally be socially more acceptable for men to get angry than to cry, and for women to cry rather than to express anger.

 So, while the denial of negative emotions is common, what specifically is considered negative may vary across communities and cultures.
 So, don’t be too hard on yourself — our social conditioning can be deep and letting go of it may be a process.
-For better or for worse, we are no longer hunter-gatherers.

 How to overcome negative emotions is the WRONG question